Skip to Main Content

 The program will require specific admission requirements above and beyond the ones currently required by the University.
 Admission requirements for the Post-MSN PMHNP DNP track include:

-2. Active national certification as a nurse practitioner (copy of actual certification showing expiration date is required).
-We will also accept applications from those nationally certified as a CNM, CNS, or CRNA with a B or better in graduate-level coursework for pathophysiology, advanced pharmacology, and assessment;
+• Active national certification as a nurse practitioner (copy of actual certification showing expiration date is required).
+We will also accept applications from those nationally certified as a CNM, CNS, or CRNA with a B or better in graduate-level coursework for pathophysiology, advanced pharmacology, and assessment (the assessment course must include across the lifespan);

-5. 2,000 hours in clinical practice as a licensed nurse practitioner (1 year full-time experience);
+• 2,000 hours in clinical practice as a licensed nurse practitioner (1 year full-time experience) at the time of application;

-7. Entrance essay in APA format not to exceed 500 words to address each of the following areas:
+• Written essay in APA format not to exceed 500 words and submitted through a separate proctored platform to ensure security and veracity once the application is completed and received; essay to address each of the following areas:

-3. Identify one significant contemporary mental health-related issue or problem in U.S. healthcare and explore how members of the nursing profession can help address that issue or solve that problem; and,
+• Identify one significant contemporary mental health-related issue or problem in U.S. healthcare and explore how members of the nursing profession can help address that issue or solve that problem;and,

 Note: Agencies in the community may require proof of negative TB test, current CPR, or other immunization or background information.
 In those instances, it is the student's responsibility to provide the necessary documentation to the agency.